Hear from some of our current majors:

 Pathways Through the English Major

 Students are expected to consult with their advisor about how best to organize the choices built into the major, which allow for many combinations in a do-it-yourself fashion.
 However, the English department also provides the following pathways, each of which offers a set of courses that students can use toward particular goals.
-See the full list of Recommended Courses for Pathways or click on each pathway title for recommended courses.
+Our Pathways for Majors document provides the same information as below but includes course titles.

 Creative Writing: You learn to attend closely to the world, both as it is and as you might want it to be.
 You experience literature from the inside, by writing it.
 You gain an active knowledge of forms, genres, and tropes (metaphor, metonymy, and so forth).
 You share your work with audiences of other writers in workshops.
 This pathway prepares you for careers in writing, publishing, law, advertising, social activism, or any other field where an expansive and creative view of the world is necessary.
 Finally, you gain pleasure in your life by learning how, in the words of Emily Dickinson, to “Tell all the Truth but tell it slant.”